Direct Microstability Optimization of Stellarator Devices: Abstract

 \section{Abstract}

 Turbulent transport is regarded as one of the key issues in magnetic confinement nuclear fusion, both for tokamaks in stellarators.
-In this letter, we show that a significant decrease in the turbulent heat flux can be obtained in an efficient manner by coupling stellarator optimization with linear gyrokinetic simulations.
-This is accomplished by computing the quasi-linear heat flux at each step of the optimization process, as well as the deviation from quasisymmetry, and minimizing their sum, leading to a balance between neoclassical and turbulent transport.
+In this work, we show that a significant decrease in {a microstability-based proxy, as opposed to a geometric one, for the} turbulent heat flux{, namely the quasilinear heat flux,} can be obtained in an efficient manner by coupling stellarator optimization with linear gyrokinetic simulations.
+This is accomplished by computing the quasi-linear heat flux at each step of the optimization process, as well as the deviation from quasisymmetry, and minimizing their sum, leading to a balance between neoclassical and {the} turbulent transport {proxy}.